A Botswana Okavango Delta Safari: an Okavango safari to never forget!

 We generally recommend combining water and land camps, or a mixed camp, to ensure you get the full Okavango experience.

-What is the Best Lodge in the Okavango Delta?
+What are the best safari lodges in Botswana and the Okavango Delta?

 Click to see our top Okavango safari lodges.

-Want to visit Botswana's Okavango Delta?
+Want to go on safari in Botswana Okavango Delta or enquire about other Botswana tours & safaris?
 Send us an email or book a free enquiry call!

 Written by Michelle Pengilly.